plasma-umass/BLeak/README.md

 ## Configuration File

-BLeak uses this configuration file to find memory leaks in the client-side of a web application.
+BLeak uses a configuration file to find memory leaks in the client-side of a web application.
+Only a few fields are required.

 ```javascript
 exports = {